 For some children with profound and lifelong needs an Education Health and Care Assessment may be requested with advice and support from external agencies.
-Head Teacher-Julie Brookes will lead on this.
+Acting Head Teacher-Katie Green/others will lead on this.

 Supporting pupils and families

 Clear importance is placed upon parent/carer involvement and pupil involvement throughout the SEND process.